Nitish-0710/redrob-ctrl-jugaad/README.md

 ## 📂 Folder Structure

-The project code is organized as a clean, production-grade package inside the `merged/` directory:
+The project code is organized as a clean package:

 ```text